 What will my child learn?

-The lessons for the week are all based on the weeks’ theme and curriculum is created by Project Scientist and the University of Southern California.
+The lessons for the week are all based on the weeks’ theme and curriculum is curated by Project Scientist in collaboration with SciGirls.
 The Project Scientist staff prioritizes establishing a safe community for female STEM learners.
 Our staff practices and promotes tenants that uplift and encourage our students, and all lessons follow the process thinking of the scientific method.
 Your child will be surrounded by and practice strategies in teamwork, resiliency, self/group motivation, and trial/error recovery.
-The academic curriculum taught has been developed by nationally recognized affiliates.
-Here are a few:

 Teacher Work-Day Expeditions

 Project Scientist has you covered parents!
 When school is closed for teachers, our STEM. programs and expeditions have you covered for all girls ages 4 to 12!
 Have your girls join the Project Scientist team as we explore and learn from exciting local STEM companies and universities.
 Our popular Expedition program brings home the relevance of STEM to girls through getting a VIP behind the scenes look at companies and hearing from female STEM professionals.
 Tours of University campuses provide a glimpse of what college life is like and hearing from female STEM majors gives girls the vision that they too can succeed in science, technology, engineering, and math.